 Recognized in 1997 by Landscape Architecture Magazine as an award-winning park, Brown Park—being 28 acres in size—is designed for all ages.
 The park is located just a few blocks away from Arthur K. Draut Park, which allows visitors to leisurely walk between each, utilizing the public sidewalk system.

-Visitors to Brown Park enjoy several asphalt walking trails that meander through wooded areas along the bends of and over historic Beargrass Creek.
+Visitors to Brown Park enjoy several concrete walking trails that meander through wooded areas along the bends of and over historic Beargrass Creek.
 One path leads to the original family cemetery of the James Graham Brown family, who donated the land for Brown Park to the City of St. Matthews in 1977.

 The east side of the park, bordered by Browns Lane, has become home to several species of wild duck, including Canadian Geese.
 Although posted to “not feed the ducks” these feathered friends of the park seem to somehow enjoy a morsel or two from park visitors.
 Other types of wildlife can be observed at times throughout the park.
 During the spring months, many different flowering plants can be enjoyed.